davidcsterratt/KappaNEURON/README.md

 Installation & testing
 ------------------------

-* First install NEURON from source according to the commands in [doc/INSTALL-neuron][INSTALL-neuron]
+* To install, follow the instructions in [doc/INSTALL.md][INSTALL]
-* Then follow the instructions in [doc/INSTALL.md][INSTALL]
+* KappaNEURON has been tested on Ubuntu 14.04 (gcc version 4.8.4, python 2.7, openjdk 7) with py4j 0.10.4 and NEURON from the trunk of its mercurial repository on 2014-09-23.

 Authorship & License
 --------------------

-KappaNEURON is Copyright © 2013-2014 David C. Sterratt
+KappaNEURON is Copyright © 2013-2014, 2017 David C. Sterratt
 <<david.c.sterratt@ed.ac.uk>> and is released under the
 [GPL Version 3](http://www.gnu.org/copyleft/gpl.html).